Youbraj/hamro-samachar/README.md

 ## Usage

-Follow these steps to run the News App on your local machine:
+Follow these steps to run the Hamro Samachar app on your local machine:

 1. **Clone the Repository:**